edwin9532/edwin9532.github.io/content/authors/admin/_index.md

 ## About Me

 Hey there!
 I'm a senior undergraduate student from the Physics Department at the National University of Colombia.
-I find joy in astrophysics and in programming, so I'm deeply into computational astrophysics, I'm still exploring different fields and open problems, but have been mostly inclined towards Star Clusters, Galaxies, and Cosmology.
+I find joy in astrophysics and in programming, so I'm deeply into computational astrophysics.
+I'm still exploring different fields and open problems, but have been mostly inclined towards Star Clusters, Galaxies, and Cosmology.
 I also find joy in football, boardgames, reading, nature, watching documentaries, and in appreciating and creating artwork.